UWPCE-PythonCert/ProgrammingInPython/_sources/topics/01-setting_up/python_and_core_tools.rst.txt

 In order to be productive in this program, you need to be able to do the following:

 * Manipulate files and write and save Python code in files.
-  You really, really want a "real" programmer's editor for this.
+  You really, really want a "real" programmer's editor (not Notepad!) for this.

-* Run your code with Python 3.6 or 3.7
+* Run your code with Python 3.8 or higher

 * Run the iPython interactive interpreter

 * Install new packages with pip

-* Use the git source code management system (with GitHub)
+* Use the git source code management system (with GitHub Classroom)

 If you are not set up and comfortable with doing all that, read and follow these instructions: